Gateway Arch National Park

 The national park consists of the Gateway Arch, a steel catenary arch that has become the definitive icon of St. Louis; a park along the Mississippi River on the site of the earliest buildings of the city; the Old Courthouse, a former state and federal courthouse where the Dred Scott case originated; and the 140000 sqft museum at the Gateway Arch.
 It is the smallest national park in the United States at 192.83 acre, less than 2% the size of the next-smallest, Hot Springs National Park.

-The immediate surroundings of the Gateway Arch were initially designated the Jefferson National Expansion Memorial (a national memorial) by executive order on December 21, 1935.
+The immediate surroundings of the Gateway Arch were initially designated the Jefferson National Expansion Memorial by secretarial order on December 21, 1935.
 The Gateway Arch was completed on October 28, 1965.
 The park is maintained by the National Park Service (NPS).

-The area surrounding the arch was redesignated as the "Gateway Arch National Park" (a national park) in 2018.
-This change has been highly controversial due to the nature of the site ("national parks" typically involve significant natural landscapes and significant opportunities for nature recreation, whereas sites that have primarily historical and architectural significance are usually given other NPS designations).
+The area surrounding the arch was redesignated as the Gateway Arch National Park in 2018.
+This change has been controversial due to the nature of the site (national parks typically include conserved natural landscapes and significant opportunities for nature recreation, whereas sites that have primarily historical and architectural significance are usually given other NPS designations).
 Several publications noted that the addition of Gateway Arch as a national park eroded the significance associated with the "national park" designation, and some suggested that the change was made in order to promote tourism rather than to conserve a nature area.

 Components

 The Gateway Arch

-The Gateway Arch, known as the "Gateway to the West", is the tallest structure in Missouri.
-It was designed by Finnish-American architect Eero Saarinen and structural engineer Hannskarl Bandel in 1947 and built between 1963 and October 1965.
+The Gateway Arch, known as the "Gateway to the West," is the tallest monument in the United States.
+It was designed by the Finnish-American architect Eero Saarinen and the German-American structural engineer Hannskarl Bandel in 1947 and built between 1963 and October 1965.
 It stands 630 ft tall and 630 ft wide at its base.
 The legs are 54 ft wide at the base, narrowing to 17 ft at the arch.
 There is a unique tram system to carry passengers to the observation room at the top of the arch.

 Old Courthouse

 The Old Courthouse is built on land originally deeded by St. Louis founder Auguste Chouteau.
 It marks the location over which the arch reaches.
 Its dome was built during the American Civil War and is similar to the dome on the United States Capitol which was also built during the Civil War.
 It was the site of the local trials in the Dred Scott case.

 The courthouse is the only portion of the memorial west of Interstate 44.
-To the west of the Old Courthouse is a Greenway between Market and Chestnut Streets which is only interrupted by the Civil Courts Building which features a pyramid model of the Mausoleum of Mausolus (which was one of the Seven Wonders of the Ancient World) on its roof.
+To the west of the Old Courthouse is the Gateway Mall between Market and Chestnut Streets which is only interrupted by the Civil Courts Building which features a pyramid model of the Mausoleum of Mausolus (which was one of the Seven Wonders of the Ancient World) on its roof.
 When the Civil Courts building was built in the 1920s, the Chouteau family sued to regain the property belonging to the Old Courthouse because it had been deeded in perpetuity to be a courthouse.